Sets with large intersection properties in metric spaces: Characterization of -sets

 which gives us exactly what we wanted to prove.

 Finally, let us show that $(iv)\to(i)$.
-Here we adapt the ideas of Lemma 2 in \cite{FP}.
-Assume $F$ verifies $(iv)$ and let $Q$ be an arbitrary dyadic cube.
-We want to show that
+Here we adapt the ideas of \cite[Lemma 2]{FP}.
+Assume that $F$ verifies $(iv)$ and let $Q$ be an arbitrary dyadic cube.
+We want to show that for any arbitrary dyadic covering $\{Q_n\}$ of $F\cap Q$ we have

-holds for an arbitrary dyadic covering $\{Q_n\}$ of $F\cap Q$.
 As before, we can suppose that this covering is disjoint and further that $Q_n\subset Q$ for all $n$.
-Moreover, since $\Dd^s_\infty(F\cap Q)$ is finite (e.g. it can be covered by just $Q$) we may assume that
+Moreover, since $\Mm^s_{\mu,\infty}(F\cap Q)$ is finite (e.g. it can be covered by just $Q$) we may assume that

-Next, as the series is convergent, we can reorganize the sum according to the level of each cube: for each $j\in\N$, denote $L_j:=\{n:\lev(Q)=j\}$ so that
+Next, as the series is convergent, we can reorganize the sum according to the level of each cube: for each $j\geqslant \lev(Q)$, denote $L_j:=\{n:\lev(Q_n)=j\}$ so that

-Further, since $Q_n\subset Q$ for all $n$ and the subcubes are all disjoint, then a measure counting argument shows that $L_j$ must be finite for any $j$.
+Moreover, since $Q_n\subset Q$ for all $n$ and the subcubes are all disjoint, then an application of Lemma \ref{lemaCC} shows that $L_j$ is finite for any $j$.
 Altogether this means that, given $\eps>0$, we can find $j_0$ such that

 We then construct the following dyadic partition of $Q$: let $\{P_m\}$ such that for each $m$ either \begin{enumerate} \item[(c)] $P_m=Q_n$ for some $n$ and $\lev(P_m)<j_0$,